AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 23.07.20: Version 1.1: Moved to new JSON library version 6.x.x.

-23.07.20: Version 1.0: Changed task 0 priority to 0 (see Issues) and corrcted TWA calculation.
+23.07.20: Version 1.0: Changed task 0 priority to 0 (see Issues) and corrected TWA calculation.

 11.12.19: Version 0.9: Added CAN pin definition in code.
 No need to change settings in include file of library.